oconnor663/jacko.io/posts/snooze.md

 examples.
 Our test subject today will be `foo`, a toy function that takes a private async lock and pretends to do some work:[^nothing_wrong][^private]

-[^nothing_wrong]: I want to emphasize that there's nothing wrong with `foo`.
-We
+[^nothing_wrong]: There's nothing wrong with `foo`.
+We could make examples like
-    could make examples like these with of any form of async blocking: semaphores, bounded channels, even [`OnceCell`]s.
+    these with of any form of async waiting: semaphores, bounded channels, even [`OnceCell`]s.
 There's some [interesting advice in the Tokio docs][what_kind_of_mutex] about using regular locks instead of async locks as much as possible, and that's good advice, but consider that even `tokio::sync::mpsc` channels [use a semaphore internally][internally].

 [what_kind_of_mutex]: https://docs.rs/tokio/latest/tokio/sync/struct.Mutex.html#which-kind-of-mutex-should-you-use
 [`OnceCell`]: https://docs.rs/tokio/latest/tokio/sync/struct.OnceCell.html
 [internally]: https://github.com/tokio-rs/tokio/blob/0ec0a8546105b9f250f868b77e42c82809703aab/tokio/src/sync/mpsc/bounded.rs#L162

 [^private]: Nothing besides `foo` is going to touch `LOCK`, so it would be
-    equivalent and arguably cleaner to move this `static` into `foo`'s body.
+    cleaner to move it into `foo`'s body.
 I'm keeping it this way because not everyone has seen function-local `static`s before, and they can be confusing the first time you see them.

 ```rust
 static LOCK: tokio::sync::Mutex<()> = tokio::sync::Mutex::const_new(());